Codeception/Codeception/docs/modules/Memcache.md

 # Memcache Module
-**For additional reference,, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Memcache)**
+**For additional reference, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Memcache.php)**

 Connects to [memcached](http://www.memcached.org/) using either _Memcache_ or _Memcached_ exitnsion.

 Performs a cleanup by flushing all values after each test run.